polyaxon/polyaxon/templates/experimentation/jobs.md

 polyaxon job resources 3 40465c7cca4f55bca1f98abc2bf8c770
 ```

-This command will show the resources of the job in real time.
+This command will show the resources in real time for that job.

-!!! info
+!!! info "More details"
     For more details about this command please run `polyaxon job --help`,
     or check the [command reference]()